mathewlewallen/awesome-free-tools/README.md

 - [Diffinity](https://truehumandesign.se/s_diffinity.php) - Diff and merging tool with focus on accurate and easy-to-read source code diffs. 🪟
 - [Meld](https://meldmerge.org/) - Visual diff and merge tool.
 Helps you compare files, directories, and version-controlled projects. 🪟 🍎 🐧
 - [TkForge](https://github.com/Axorax/tkforge) - Drag & drop in Figma to create a Python GUI with ease. 🪟 🍎 🐧 🟢 ⭐
+- [livewinsize](https://github.com/Axorax/livewinsize) - Visualize window size in pixels and other units. 🪟 🟢 ⭐

 ### API Development